 In early 1945, the Ace of Aces finally married Marge.
 He was reassigned to the Flight Test Section of Wright-Patterson Air Force Base to test a new plane, the Lockheed P-80 jet fighter, starting in June of 1945.
 On August 6, 1945, Bong entered the cockpit of a P-80 after logging four jet-flying hours in the plane.

 Witnesses saw black smoke coming from the aircraft shortly after takeoff.
 The jet flipped over and made a nose-dive for the ground.
 Bong’s body was found 100 feet from the crash site, wrapped in his parachute that failed to deploy properly.

 Investigators determined that Bong failed to engage the “takeoff and land” backup switch for the electric fuel pump.
 The engine stalled shortly after takeoff.

 It was an abrupt end to a glorious career.
 Rather than dying facing an enemy, America’s greatest flying ace perished in a simple training accident.
 Ironically, Bong died on the same day that America dropped the atomic bomb on Hiroshima.

 Richard Bong was only 25 years old.
 In just seven years in the military, he had lived more adventures than most people have in a lifetime.

-After learning about Richard Bong, America’s best World War II fighter pilot, check out the story of Bessie Coleman, the first black female fighter pilot in America Then, check out the story of Lady Be Good, the lost American bomber.
+After learning about Major Dick Bong, America’s best World War II fighter pilot, check out the story of Bessie Coleman, the first black female fighter pilot in America Then, check out the story of Lady Be Good, the lost American bomber.